-We started at around 6.00.a.m from Bangalore to Belur in a KSRTC bus.
+Itinerary: We started from Bangalore at around 6.00.a.m to Belur in a KSRTC bus.
 Then to Halebeedu in a local bus.
 Then to Channarayapatna from where we took KSRTC to Shravanabelagola..
 And back to Bangalore in KSRTC.

 Shantala- the wife of King Vishnuvardhana was so mesmerised by the Sculptures of the dancing ladies carved here in different postures, that she used to dance with these Madalikes or ShilaBalikas in her dreams.

 Hoysalas founded their dynasty with Belur as the capital initially.
 Later, the capital was shifted to Halebidu.

 This is one of the most important pilgrimage places for the Jains.
 Also, this is considered to be the largest monolithic stone statue in the World.
 ShravanaBelagola has 2 hills- Chandragiri and Vindhyagiri.
 Chandragiri hill gets its name from Chandragupta, one of the greatest emperors of India who converted to Jainism, gave up all his worldly pleasures and passed away on this hill.
 The statue of Bahubali/ Gomateshwara is situated on the Vindhyagiri hill.

 Wake up….!!
 Wednesday morninggg….
 A weekend when the rest of the world is working their asses off half way through their week.. n I sat wondering how I was going to kill the rest of the day amidst the four walls of my house, all jobless….

 Some old place I was told about, by my friend who had done her internship at- popped in my mind- “Kaiwara”.
 I jumped out of my bed and began to google for it..
 With lot of information available online, I was able to jort down the list of places to see in and around Kaiwara along with a rough route map.. n that’s it..
 I dragged my mum along, pulled the car out of the garage n zooommm we went…….